DI Futures Data

 Interpolates or retrieves the DI rate for a single expiration date.

-Fetches DI contract data for the specified trade date
+Fetches DI contract data for the specified trade date and determines the

-.
+settlement rate for the given expiration.
 If an exact match for the

 expiration date exists, its rate is returned.
 Otherwise, the rate is